 - District survey letters sent to buyers & sellers,

 - field discovery,

 - protest hearings,

-- Board of Realtor's MLS,
+- Board of Realtor's MLS.

 - builders,

 - realtors,

 - fee appraisals,

-- closing statements, and
+- · closing statements, and

 - placing "Green Tags" directly on properties with current deed activity where sales information have not been received.

-Sales data is used for ratio analysis and neighborhood (market area) value adjustments and is available to owners on those sales used in the valuation of their property.
+Sales data is used for ratio analysis and neighborhood (market area) value adjustments.
+Each individual sale is compared to the Districts appraised value for the property to create an individual sales ratio.
+Sales ratios are grouped for each neighborhood code and statistically analyzed to review market conditions specific to each neighborhood.
 Coding has been established to define salient facts related to a property's purchase or transfer and to help determine relevant market sale price information.
 These codes include: type of instrument conveying title, state code, ratio code, sale type, source of confirmation and financing.
 Neighborhood sales ratio reports are generated as an analytical tool by the appraiser in the development and estimation of market value.
 In addition, in an effort to reflect the intentions of both buyer and seller, conditions of a sale must be considered.
 Any reported concessions made by the seller are considered and may be extracted from the sales price.